Was Lance Armstrong Really the Best? thoughts & comment — 23 Jul 2017

 - Cycling PED programs are not all the same and involve many different possible combinations of the following: Erythropoietin (EPO) for increasing red blood cell count, anabolic steroids such as nandrolone for building muscle, blood transfusions for aerobic advantage, testosterone and synthetic steroid hormones to increase muscle mass, human growth hormone (hGH) for muscle building, corticosteroids for increasing energy and reducing inflammation, ephedrine for energy, diuretics to modify kidney function, asthma drugs to boost breathing (this is easy to abuse by claiming the cyclist is is an asthmatic), nonsteroidal anti-inflammatories to aid recovery, amphetamines to increase stamina and reduce fatigue.
 And these are just a few we know about.
-There are no doubt many more PEDs available to elite athletes that are so new and obscure that sporting bodies have not (yet) banned them yet.
+There is no doubt many more PEDs available to elite athletes that are so new and obscure that sporting bodies have not (yet) banned them yet.

 - PED programs are not all supervised and tweaked with the same expertise, both for performance and to avoid detection.
 Different doctors do things differently.
 As PEDs are illegal and as these doctors make big money from being the best PED administrators, they are unlikely to share their programs with other similar doctors.
 So there is likely to be disparity between the PED programs supervised by different doctors.

 - The same PED program supervised by the same doctor will NOT boost every cyclist’s performance equally.
 It will depend on factors such as genetics, psychological profile, and how training programs are optimally adjusted to maximise the advantage of the PEDs whilst minimising their chance of being detected.